JPWTCK/printer-gui/README.rst

 2) Install system packages
 --------------------------
-| Install CUPS and, if you need to support additional document formats,
+| Install the CUPS packages so the ``lp`` command is available to Django.
-| optional converters such as LibreOffice and a Java runtime.
+| LibreOffice and Java are no longer required because the app only accepts
-|
-| - cups
-| - libreoffice (optional)
-| - default-jre (optional)
-|
-| If printing is required, add your user to the ``lpadmin`` group so it
-| can access the printer:
+| formats handled directly by CUPS.
+On Debian/Ubuntu:

 .. code:: bash

+    sudo apt update
     sudo apt install cups
-    sudo apt install libreoffice default-jre  # optional sudo usermod -aG lpadmin $USER
+    sudo usermod -aG lpadmin $USER
+    sudo systemctl enable --now cups

+| On other distributions, install the package that provides ``lp`` (often
+| named ``cups`` or ``cups-client``).

 3) Setup the virtualenv
 -----------------------
+| The project no longer includes an install script.
+Create your Python
-| You will need to create your Python virtualenv in the root
-| directory for this project, activate it and install the
+| virtualenv in the root directory for this project, activate it, and
-| required packages:
+| install the required packages manually:

 .. code:: bash